aaromp/sudoku/README.md

 ## Features
 * Color feedback (incorrect moves and game completion)
 * Numberpad input on iOS
 * Responsive sizing for mobile and desktop
+* Board solver—type game.solve() in the developer tools

 ## Instructions
 Simply clone the repo, `npm install` `gulp` and head to localhost:8080.